Ksenya-Tuboltseva/meating-with-python/README.md

-# This is a repository when I'm trying to code using python
+# This is a repository where I'm trying to code using python